bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>For Loop</h4>

-The @for rule outputs different sets of styles based off of a counter variable.
+<p>The @for rule outputs different sets of styles based off of a counter
+variable.
 There are two different forms available for for loops, those being to and through.
 The first, @for $i from 1 to 3 for example, will output styles up to, but not including, 3.
-The other form, @for $i from 1 through 3, will output styles up to, and including, 3.
+The other form, @for $i from 1 through 3, will output styles up to, and including, 3.</p>

 <h4>Sass</h4>

 ```
- 1  &#0064;for $col from 1 to 6
+ 1  @for $col from 1 to 6
  2  .col-#{$col}
  3  width: 40px * $col
  4